-Iwi Partnership
+Iwi partnerships

-Iwi Partnership
+Iwi partnerships

-One in five of our residents identifies as iwi/Māori.
-There are twelve iwi within our rohe / District.
-The principle of Te Tiriti o Waitangi / Treaty of Waitangi is one of partnership between the Crown (and its representative) and Māori.
+One in five of our residents identify as Māori.
+There are twelve iwi within our rohe/district.
+The principle of Te Tiriti o Waitangi/Treaty of Waitangi is one of partnership between the Crown (and its representatives) and Māori.
 Iwi organisations are maturing and transitioning from survival and grievance to abundance, guarding and protecting to investing and growth.
-Depending on what stage Iwi are in their development speaks to their resources and capacity to contribute meaningfully to on-going demands.
-There is an increasing expectation for councils to partner with the local iwi of its district, working together to support and promote community wellbeing – environmentally, socially, culturally and economically.
-Partnering with local iwi will benefit all of our communities through:

-• a greater understanding of one another’s expectations and aspirations
+- a greater understanding of one another’s expectations and aspirations.

-• increased opportunities to establish shared projects and joint ventures
+- increased opportunities to establish shared projects.

-• improved processes based on an understanding of one another’s priorities, expectations, and available resources
+- improved processes based on an understanding of one another’s priorities, expectations, and available resources.

 2004